+You’re trying to find the best value wine at the grocery store.
 I am still trying to perfect the titles to my Listicle posts.
 Truly insidious clickbait requires a high-stakes call to action, such as, “5 Ways To Choose Wine That Won’t Get You Killed,” or, “Your Life Will Be Loveless And Destitute Unless You Know These Four Wine Hacks.”
-I mean, It’s not like alcohol and truth ever went together to begin with.
+I mean, it’s not like alcohol and truth ever went together to begin with.
+Seriously though, I did do a Podcast for 3 BBQ Wines That Pair With Destiny.

 Regardless, buying wine at the grocery store can be a daunting task.
 The picture at the top of this post is an actual shot of the wine aisle at the Safeway near my house.
 Granted, I live in the San Francisco Bay Area, close to some of the best wine country on the planet, so my local grocery store has a pretty extensive collection.
 Yours may have a choice between Barefoot Merlot, a can of Clamato and a melted red crayon.
 If that’s the case, just pick the melted crayon.